 Endoscopy has been used to diagnose and treat swallowing disorders since 1986 and is now available to South Louisiana with Dysphagia in Motion.
 To learn more about FEES, watch this short informational video from the Mayo Clinic.

 We offer a variety of services to fit your needs

-Because high quality images paired with in-depth analysis of swallowing function leads to improved recommendations.
+Because high quality imaging paired with in-depth analysis of swallowing function leads to improved recommendations.

-Cost-effective!
-FEES costs about 1/4 to 1/2 of a traditional modified barium swallow study (MBSS) at the hospital.
+FEES costs 25-50% less than a traditional modified barium swallow study (MBSS) at the hospital.